chriztheanvill/cris_gamedev_journey.github.io/_posts/2025-06-07-engine_ecs.md

 # SDL2 Engine - High-Performance 2D ECS Game Engine

 Welcome to the official repository and development journal of **SDL2 Engine**, a high-performance 2D game engine built from scratch using **modern C++26** features.
-This project is an ongoing effort to explore advanced programming paradigms, performance optimization techniques, and modern build systems while creating a flexible and scalable foundation for 2D games.
+This project is an ongoing effort to explore advanced programming paradigms, performance optimization techniques, and modern build systems while creating a flexible and scalable foundation for 2D games. *Jejeje, yes that was IA :D*

 ## 🚀 Project Overview

-SDL2 Engine is an independent, solo-developed Entity Component System (ECS) engine designed with performance, modularity, and maintainability in mind.
+SDL2 Engine is an independent, solo-developed Entity Component System (ECS) engine designed with performance, modularity, and maintainability in mind. **Now** its on Data Oriented Desing, for an excellent performance.
 It leverages the latest C++ standards and tools to deliver a robust framework for building complex 2D applications.

 ### 🔧 Technologies & Tools
 - **C++26**: Modern language features including ranges, lambdas, monads, reflection, and more.
-- **CMake**: Cross-platform build system.
+- **CMake**: Build system.
 - **Conan2**: Package management for external dependencies.
 - **CLion**: Primary IDE for development and debugging.
 - **SDL2**: Graphics, input, and windowing subsystems.
 - **Valgrind & Profiling Tools**: Memory leak detection and performance analysis.
-- **GitHub Actions**: CI/CD pipelines for automated testing and builds.

 ---